tangram67/RMP/README.md

 2. **install_prerequsites.sh** ...
 Install all necessary libraries (the names or version might differ in your ditribution)
 3. **setup_folders <username>** ...
 Setup the needed folders in your system and set the ownership for the given non-root user

-Install the webroot conten from https://github.com/tangram67/RMP-Webroot to a local folder (e.g. in your home directory).
+Install the webroot content from https://github.com/tangram67/RMP-Webroot to a local folder (e.g. in your home directory).

 ## Compile static libraries